Review of: EarthQuaker Devices Hoof Reaper Octave Fuzz

 The Tone and Shift knobs of the Hoof yield a range of EQ-shaping control that few other fuzz pedals can contend with, and that’s before combining the Hoof and Tone Reaper.
 The Shift control dramatically alters the midrange response of the Hoof and can produce deep scooped rhythm sounds and aggressive mid-boosted lead tones.
 Since EarthQuaker Devices have obviously thrown out the rulebook in designing this pedal, I’d recommend approaching the Hoof Reaper with that same mentality to unearth the most original and inspiring tones.

-This pedal offers an extremely wide range of tone-sculpting power.
+With 2 of EQD’s best fuzz pedals and the octave up function, the Hoof Reaper offers an extremely wide range of tone-sculpting power.
 EarthQuaker Devices really went the extra mile with the Hoof Reaper Octave Fuzz.
 Let’s see the final result.

 The Hoof Reaper Octave Fuzz by EarthQuaker Devices is one of the most versatile fuzz pedals around.
 You’ll find just about any fuzz sound you could ever want with this pedal.
 It features the awesome Tone Reaper and Hoof fuzz pedals and lets you combine them in tandem for some of the most extreme fuzz sounds available in a single enclosure.
 It even has an octave up function for good measure which you allow you to push the utility of this amazing pedal even further.
 If you’re looking for the best fuzz pedal around, it doesn’t get much better than the Hoof Reaper Octave Fuzz.
 Definitely check this one out.